MartinLHazelton/Leicester/README.md

 # Leicester

 Data files for Leicester network.
 The network models a region ("RA") of the Leicester road network as it was in 1997.
-The region is essential bounded by London Road (A6), Waterloo Way (since renamed Tigers Way), Lancaster Road and Granville Road.
+The region is essentially bounded by London Road (A6), Waterloo Way (since renamed Tigers Way), Lancaster Road and Granville Road.

 nodes.txt - node ID, longitude, latitute